jaypipes/gdt-http/README.md

 	gdt.RegisterFixture("books_data", dataFixture)
 ```

-To reference any of the data in your `gdt.fixtures.JSONFixture` from your test unit, just make sure the fixture is listed in the test file's `requires` field:
+To reference any of the data in your `gdt.fixtures.JSONFixture` from your test
+unit, just make sure the fixture is listed in the test file's `fixtures` field:

 ```
 require:
  - books_data
 ```

-Then you can grab any data in the fixture using a JSONPath expression in the `data` contents:
+Then you can grab any data in the fixture using a JSONPath expression in the
+`data` contents:

 ```yaml
    data: